projectcontour/contour/site/content/docs/main/troubleshooting/contour-graph.md

 $ curl localhost:6060/debug/dag | dot -T png > contour-dag.png
 ```

-The following is an example of a DAG that maps `http://kuard.local:80/` to the
+The following is an example of a DAG that maps `http://echo.local:80/` to the
-`kuard` service in the `default` namespace:
+`echo` service in the `default` namespace:

 ![Sample DAG][4]

 [2]: https://en.wikipedia.org/wiki/DOT
 [3]: https://graphviz.gitlab.io/
-[4]: /img/kuard-dag.png
+[4]: /img/echo-dag.png